idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 CLOS goes a bit further with some concepts to do with methods.
-In addition to what are called primary methods it has the idea of methods that should be run before or after any corresponding primary methods and even methods that should be run around other methods.
+In addition to what are called primary methods it has the idea of methods that should be run before or after any corresponding primary methods and even methods that should be run around other methods (whatever that means).

 A final word on the :abbr:`meta-object-protocol (MOP)` which is a mechanism by which the behaviour of the object system can be